Industrial design: Industrial design rights

 Industrial design rights are a form of intellectual property rights that grant exclusive protection to the visual appearance of products that are not purely utilitarian.
-A design patent would also be considered under this category.
-An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
+For protection purposes, an industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
 An industrial design can be a two- or three-dimensional pattern used to produce a product, industrial commodity or handicraft.